bgamari/ghc-wiki-import/records/overloaded-record-fields/plan.md

 ```

 but this is currently forbidden by GHC, even with `-XImpredicativeTypes` enabled.
-Indeed, it would not be much use if it were possible, because bidirectional type inference relies on being able to immediately infer the type of neutral terms like `e.x`, but overloaded record fields prevent this.
+Indeed, it would not be much use if it were possible, because bidirectional type inference relies on being able to immediately infer the type of neutral terms like `x e`, but overloaded record fields prevent this.
 Traditional monomorphic selector functions are likely to be needed in this case.

 ### Multiple modules and implicit instance generation